tpayne/terraform-examples/samples/Azure/templates/apim-gw/README.md

-# Notes for APIM Gateway useage
+# Notes for APIM Gateway usage
 The followig links are intended to be used with this sample: -

 * [OpenAPI Spec](https://github.com/OAI/OpenAPI-Specification/tree/main)